 Nearing the [ western side of the ocean ] , they have a tendency to curve north or north-easterly in the northern hemisphere, or south or south-easterly in the southern hemisphere.

 Tropical revolving storms mostly occur in predictable seasons but can develop at other times.
 The origins and growth of tropical storms is monitored by weather forecasters via weather satellites with sailors receiving warnings by radio or Weatherfax.

 Forecasting storms in tropical latitudes is done when a drop in barometric pressure of 5mb or more will herald an approaching storm.
 Other signs are large ocean swell, major changes in wind speed and direction with [ clouds ] moving from high cirrus through altostratus to heaped cumulus.

-When in the path of a tropical storm, sailors should try to avoid being caught in the [ semi-circle ] , which is north of the centre in the northern hemisphere, and south of the centre in the southern hemisphere.
+When in the path of a tropical storm, the heavy weather sailing tactic is to avoid being caught in the [ semi-circle ] , which is north of the centre in the northern hemisphere, and south of the centre in the southern hemisphere.
 A tropical storm is dangerous to small yachts so make for safe refuges, known as hurricane holes, found in areas in the vicinity to these storms, but be aware that harbours present as many dangers as being at sea.